*REMOTE LEARNING GUIDE FOR THIS UNIT NOW AVAILABLE!*

 *These performance expectations are developed across multiple units.
 This unit reinforces or works toward these NGSS PEs that students should have previously developed or will develop more fully in future units.
 In the OpenSciEd Scope and Sequence, PS4-2 is first built in Unit 6.1.
 In this new context of particle models and energy transfer, students learn more about how absorption of light occurs at the particle level.
 This unit begins to address changes in state that are part of PS1-4; then changes in state are more fully developed in the next unit, 6.3, on water cycling.
 In 6.3, students learn that evaporation and condensation occur when energy is added or removed from the substance.

-The unit expands students’ understanding of particle models and energy transfer, which include these Grade 6–8 DCI elements:
+The 6th grade science unit on thermal energy expands students’ understanding of particle models and energy transfer, which include these Grade 6–8 DCI elements:

 PS1.A: Structure and Properties of Matter